froeb/bulk_webpage_renaming_tool/README.md

 Contributions to this project are welcome.
 Please fork the repository and submit a pull request.

 ## License

 This project is open-sourced under the MIT License.
-See the LICENSE file for more details.
+For more details, see the [MIT License](https://opensource.org/licenses/MIT) documentation.

 ## Author
 Kai Froeb